On Strict Higher C*-categories

 \begin{remark} The actual categories considered by S.Doplicher and J.E.Roberts for the theory of superselection sectors in algebraic quantum field theory are equipped with additional structures: they are symmetric monoidal C*-categories, closed under retracts, direct sums and (more important for us) with conjugates.\footnote{For some aspects of the theory it is also required the triviality condition $\Cs_{II}\simeq\CC$, where $I$ denotes the monoidal identity.} Following R.Haag~\cite[section IV.4]{H}, if necessary to avoid confusion, we reserve the name \emph{Doplicher-Roberts C*-categories} for such more specific cases.
 We will later return to a careful study of conjugates for strict monoidal C*-categories (and more generally for Longo-Roberts 2-C*-categories defined here below) in section~\ref{rem: conjugates} and example~\ref{rem: conjugates2}. \xqed{\lrcorner} \end{remark}

 The notion of 2-C*-category was developed by R.Longo-J.E.Roberts~\cite[section~7]{LR} and further studied by P.Zito~\cite{Z}.
-It is a horizontal categorification of a monoidal C*-category with the following definition: \begin{definition} A \emph{Longo-Roberts 2-C*-category} is a strict 2-category $(\Cs,\circ,\otimes)$ such that \begin{itemize} \item for all objects $A,B\in \Cs^0$ the block $\Cs_{AB}$ is a C*-category with composition $\circ$ and involution $*$, \item the partial bifunctor $\otimes$ is bilinear when restricted to $\circ$-composable $0$-blocks, \item $*:(\Cs,\otimes)\to(\Cs,\otimes)$ is a covariant functor.\footnote{This property (that is true in all the examples) is actually missing in both~\cite{LR,Z}, but this is probably just a careless omission, otherwise the definition would not reproduce that of monoidal C*-categories when there is only one object.} \end{itemize} \end{definition}
+It is a horizontal categorification of a monoidal C*-category defined as follows:\footnote{Notice here the presence of only one involution on 2-arrows over 1-arrows.
+Although in some important cases, conjugations (involutions of 2-arrows over objects) can be introduced (see section~\ref{rem: conjugates}), plenty of examples possess only one involution.} \begin{definition} A \emph{Longo-Roberts 2-C*-category} is a strict 2-category $(\Cs,\circ,\otimes)$ such that \begin{itemize} \item for all objects $A,B\in \Cs^0$ the home-set $\Cs_{AB}$ is a C*-category with composition $\circ$ and involution $*$, \item the partial bifunctor $\otimes$ is bilinear when restricted to $\circ$-composable $0$-home-sets, \item $*:(\Cs,\otimes)\to(\Cs,\otimes)$ is a covariant functor.\footnote{This property (that is true in all the examples) is actually missing in both~\cite{LR,Z}, but this is probably just a careless omission, otherwise the definition would not reproduce that of monoidal C*-categories when there is only one object.} \end{itemize} \end{definition}

 The easiest examples of monoidal C*-categories are given by bounded linear maps between a family of Hilbert spaces (with the usual composition and tensor product).
 Similarly, examples of Longo-Roberts 2-C*-categories are given by adjointable maps between a family of right (respectively left) Hilbert C*-correspondences (i.e.~unital bimodules ${}_\As\Ms_\Bs$ over complex unital C*-algebras with a $\Bs$-valued (respectively $\As$-valued) inner product).